 In mid-May of 1692, newly appointed governor Sir William Phips returned from England to find dozens of accused witches filling the jails and more accusations threatening to overwhelm the local courts.
 The Governor then established a special court of Oyer and Terminer, with Lieutenant Governor William Stoughton as its chief magistrate.

-Phips also appointed several prominent figures of the area to serve as Associate Magistrates including Jonathan Corwin, Bartholomew Gedney, and John Hathorne of Salem Towne; John Richards, Peter Sergeant, Samuel Sewell, and Wait Still Winthrop of Boston; and Nathaniel Saltonstall of Haverhill.
+Phips also appointed several prominent figures of the area to serve as Associate Magistrates, including Jonathan Corwin, Bartholomew Gedney, and John Hathorne of Salem Towne; John Richards, Peter Sergeant, Samuel Sewell, and Wait Still Winthrop of Boston; and Nathaniel Saltonstall of Haverhill.
 Thomas Newton would serve as the Crown’s Attorney prosecuting the cases, and Stephen Sewall would serve as clerk.

 The Superior Court of Judicature was then formed to replace the “witchcraft” court, which did not allow spectral evidence.
 The new court released those awaiting trial and pardoned those awaiting execution.
 In effect, the Salem witch trials were over.
-But, during the reign of the Court of Oyer and Terminer, they had execute 20 people accused of witchcraft.
+But, during the reign of the Court of Oyer and Terminer, they had executed 20 people accused of witchcraft.

-In late January/early February, the Court sat again in Charlestown, Massachusetts to hold grand juries and trials.
-They tried five people — Sarah Aslett Cole, Lydia Dustin, Sarah Dustin, Mary Taylor and Mary Toothaker.
+In late January/early February, the Court sat again in Charlestown, Massachusetts, to hold grand juries and trials.
+They tried five people — Sarah Aslett Cole, Lydia Dustin, Sarah Dustin, Mary Taylor, and Mary Toothaker.
 All were found not guilty.
 However, they were not released until they paid their jail fees.
 Unable to pay, Lydia Dustin died in jail on March 10, 1693.

-At the end of April, the Court convened in Boston and cleared Captain John Alden by proclamation, and heard charges against a servant girl named Mary Watkins, for falsely accusing her mistress of witchcraft.
+At the end of April, the Court convened in Boston, cleared Captain John Alden by proclamation, and heard charges against a servant girl named Mary Watkins for falsely accusing her mistress of witchcraft.
 In May, the Court convened in Ipswich, where they held a variety of grand juries who dismissed charges against all but five people.
 These included Susannah Post, Eunice Frye, Mary Bridges Jr., Mary Barker, and William Barker Jr. All were found not guilty at trial, putting an end to the infamous Salem Witch Trials.